floydcraft/cardano-py-examples/README.md

 - docker is installed and running

 # Quickstart - see [Basic Example](basic-example)
-## Use predefined docker image cardano-py-slim
+## Use predefined docker image cardano-py-slim.
+See [Basic Example](basic-example) for custom docker image example.

 - Install or upgrade cardanopy: